A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 7. Master's degrees include the traditional MA and MS degrees and field-specific degrees, such as MSW and MBA.

-8. Professional degrees which includes MD, DDS, DVM, LLB, andJD.
+8. Professional degrees which includes MD, DDS, DVM, LLB, and JD.

-9. Doctorate degrees which include PhD.
 Schooling completed in foreign or ungraded school systems is reported as the equivalent level of schooling in the regular American system.
 Certificates or diplomas for training in specific trades or from vocational, technical, or business schools are not included.
 Honorary degrees awarded for a respondent's accomplishments are not included.

-Employed Persons (CPS-BMS & CPS ASEC): Individuals ages 16 or older who are civilians and are not currently institutionalized and, during the reference week, (1) performed at least one hour of work as a paid employee, worked in their own business, profession, or on their own farm, or worked 15 hours or more as unpaid worker in a business owned by a relative; and (2) all those who had jobs or businesses but are on leave because of vacation, illness, bad weather, childcare problems, maternity or paternity leave, labor-management dispute, job training, or other family or personal reasons, regardless of whether they were compensated for the time off or were seeking other jobs.
+Employed/Employed Persons (CPS-BMS & CPS ASEC): Individuals 16 years or older who are civilians and are not currently institutionalized and, during the reference week, (a) performed at least one hour of work as a paid employee, worked in their own business, profession, or on their own farm, or worked 15 hours or more as unpaid worker in a business owned by a relative; and (b) all those who had jobs or businesses but are on leave because of vacation, illness, bad weather, childcare problems, maternity or paternity leave, labor-management dispute, job training, or other family or personal reasons, regardless of whether they were compensated for the time off or were seeking other jobs.
 Each employed person is counted only once, even if he or she holds more than one job.
 Individuals who work around their own house (painting, repairing, or own home housework) or volunteer for religious, charitable, and other organizations are excluded.

-Employment Status (ACS): In the ACS, individuals were asked a series of questions designed to identify their status.
+Employed/Employment Status (ACS): In the ACS, individuals were asked a series of questions designed to identify their status.
 Based on the answers, individuals were classified into one of five groups: (1) people who worked at anytime during the reference week; (2) people on temporary layoff who were available for work; (3) people who did not work during the reference week but who had jobs or businesses from which they were temporarily absent (excluding layoff); (4) people who did not work during the reference week, but who were looking for work during the last four weeks and were available for work during the reference week; and (5) people not in the labor force.
 The employment status data shown in American Community Survey tabulations relate to people ages 16 or older.

 Employment Rate (CPS-ASEC): The number of individuals that are employed as a percent of the civilian non-institutionalized population.